Clypeococcum bisporum: Description

 Clypeococcum bisporum makes well-developed vegetative hyphae that are 2–3 μm in diameter, are olive-brown in colour, and completely penetrate the lobes of the host lichen.
 It typically grows on the base lobes of the host, although occasionally it is found on the central lobes.
-Infection results in a dark brown discolouration (often surrounded by a darkered brown coloured rim around the margin) and shiny patches up to 8 mm in diameter.
+Infection results in a dark brown discolouration (often surrounded by a darker brown coloured rim around the margin) and shiny patches up to 8 mm in diameter.
 The asci are more or less cylindrical with rounded tips, and measure 60–80 by 6–8 μm.
 Initially they contain eight immature spores; in maturity they consistently contain 2 spores.
 These ascospores are spindle-shaped (fusiform), divided by a single septum (both resultant cells are equal in size), and typically measure 20–27 by 5–5.5 μm.
 These spores are larger than those of other Clypeococcum species.

 Habitat and distribution

 The two known hosts for Clypeococcum bisporum are the fruticose lichens Cetraria laevigata and Flavocetraria cucullata.
-The fungus has been recorded from the arctic tundra and forest–tundra areas of the Lower Lena River region of Siberia, from Renchinlkhümbe, Mongolia, and from Kotzebue, Alaska.
+The fungus has been recorded from the arctic tundra and forest-tundra areas of the Lower Lena River region of Siberia, from Renchinlkhümbe, Mongolia, and from Kotzebue, Alaska.